How to Get Rid of Ants Naturally Without Harming Pets

 9. Chalk

-Drawing a line with chalk to cross ant trails can disrupt pheromones and result in ants not being able to communicate where the food is.
+Drawing a line with chalk to cross or disrupt ant trails can disrupt pheromones and result in ants not being able to communicate where the food is.
 This method works for more minor infestations with only one or two entry points for ants.

 10. Cinnamon